-Lewis Smith Reservoir - It is illegal to possess any black bass between 13 inches and 15 inches in total length.
+Lewis Smith Reservoir - It is illegal to possess any largemouth bass, Alabama bass or spotted bass between 13 inches and 15 inches in total length.

 Lewis Smith Reservoir - It is illegal to possess more than two saltwater striped bass that exceed 22 inches in total length in the daily creel limit.
 It shall be unlawful to intentionally cull from the creel any saltwater striped bass from June 15th to October 15th.
 Culling is defined as removing and releasing a saltwater striped bass from the creel (live well, stringer, basket, bucket, cooler or other container) whether or not it is replaced with another striped bass.